What is the difference between a grade slab and a structural slab?

 Grade slabs typically use materials like:

-• Steel reinforcement (lightweight, like TMT bars).
+• Steel reinforcement (lightweight, like TMT bars) that helps to prevent cracking and improve the slab’s durability.

 What Materials Are Used in Structural Slabs?